About Vancouver Unitarians

 The first Unitarian service was held at the Maple Leaf Theatre downtown on Granville Street in early 1909.
 The service was conducted by Dr. Wilbur, Principal of the Unitarian Pacific School for the Ministry at Berkeley, California.

 The American Unitarian Association, now the Unitarian Universalist Association, in Boston, and the General Assembly of Unitarian Churches in London assisted the church financially.
-They continued to provide financial assistance until the congregation became self-supporting in the 1960s during the ministry of Reverend Phillip Hewett, now our Minister Emeritus.
+They continued to provide financial assistance until the congregation became self-supporting in the 1960s during the ministry of Reverend Phillip Hewett.

 First Free Forum for Speakers